ietf-wg-cellar/matroska-specification/cellar-codec/subtitles.md

 ## SSA/ASS Subtitles

 SSA stands for Sub Station Alpha.
 It's the file format used by the popular subtitle editor SubStation Alpha.
-It allows you to do some advanced display features, like positioning, karaoke, style managements...
+It allows you to do some advanced display features, like positioning, karaoke, or style managements...

 For detailed information on SSA/ASS, see the SSA specs [@!SSA].
 It includes an SSA specs description and the advanced features added by ASS format (standing for Advanced SSA).